jwmiller5/Compliance/compliance/regulatory/offering-soc-2.md

 **Where can I get the Office 365 SOC audit documentation including bridge letters?**

 For links to audit documentation, see the audit report section.
-You must have an existing subscription or free trial account in Office 365or [Office](https://azure.microsoft.com/global-infrastructure/government/request/) 365 U.S. Government to login.
+You must have an existing subscription or free trial account in Office 365or [Office](https://azure.microsoft.com/global-infrastructure/government/request/) 365 U.S. Government to log in.
 You can then download audit certificates, assessment reports, and other applicable documents to help you with your own regulatory requirements.

 **Where can I find an assessment of the Cloud Security Alliance CCM controls implementation?**